jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     >
     > `Get-HPECOMServer -Region $Region -ShowServersWithRecentSupportCases` can be used to list servers with recent support cases.

-## Task 3 -- Collecting and downloading server logs
+## Step 3 - Collecting and downloading server logs

 When encountering a critical server issue, HPE support may request the collection and submission of your server's Active Health System (AHS)